therealsphinx/support.balsamiq.com/content/plugins/multiplemockups.md

 * * *

-## Displaying Mockups from Multiple Projects on a Single page
+## Displaying Mockups from Multiple Projects on a Single Page

 If you have multiple projects that you want to display on a single Confluence Page, you can do that by first uploading the additional projects directly to the Confluence page attachments.